-[Adapted models only]: Use a memory on which a reasonable number of documents with content similar to your reference document have been translated.
-Alternatively, use a project with a standard memory that has been updated with a TMX file containing segments similar to the content in the reference document.
-This memory should have been given sufficient time to adapt to the TMX file.
+[Adapted models only]: Use a Lilt Memory on which a reasonable number of documents with content similar to your reference document have been translated.
+Alternatively, use a project with a standard Lilt Memory that has been updated with a TMX file containing segments similar to the content in the reference document.
+This Lilt Memory should have been given sufficient time to adapt to the TMX file.

 Calculating the BLEU score against the reference translation

-First, you must format the output and reference translations so that they can be easily processed with the Python package `sacrebleu`.
+First, you must format the output and reference translations so they can be easily processed with the Python package SacreBLEU.
 Both output and reference translations:

-- Must in plain text format and UTF8-encoded
+- must be in plain text format and UTF8-encoded

 To calculate the BLEU score, run: